 As a newly minted breast cancer survivor in 2016 needing tennis shoes, I selected a black pair with pink accents and a tiny pink ribbon on the heel.

 Before October rolled around in 2017, I carefully selected two pink ribbon brooches that I could see myself alternately wearing for 31 days a year for years to come.
 I also bought a sheet of pink ribbon stickers so I could attach one to the letter I was writing to Scott Pruitt, who was the Administrator of the Environmental Protection Agency at the time.

 Last October, I attended a Raiders game in Oakland with my sister and my niece.
 I was wearing a pink ribbon pin and my pink Raiders baseball hat.
 The Raiders team colors are black and silver so when you are walking around among thousands of people wearing a pink hat you really stand out.
 Maybe no one noticed, but maybe someone did.

-If even one woman or one man seeing a pink ribbon worn by anyone or on anything survive breast cancer because she or he first got a mammogram and then treatment, I am willing to wear a pink ribbon every October forever.
+If even one woman or one man who sees a pink ribbon worn by anyone or on anything survives breast cancer because she or he first got a mammogram and then treatment, I am willing to wear a pink ribbon every October forever.